wcontractor/Python4Everybody/README.md

+##Python For Everybody
-This respository, the code and the data samples, were created while completing the Coursa Python for Everyone 5 part specialization.
+This respository, the code and the data samples, were created while completing the Coursera Python for Everyone 5 part specialization.